mistydemeo/tigerbrew/share/doc/homebrew/External-Commands.md

 > ```

 ### brew-desc
->Get short descriptions for Homebrew formulae or search formulae by description: [https://github.com/telemachus/brew-desc](https://github.com/telemachus/homebrew-desc)
+>Get short descriptions for Tigerbrew formulae or search formulae by description: [https://github.com/telemachus/brew-desc](https://github.com/telemachus/homebrew-desc)

 >You can install manually or using `brew tap`:
 > ```